asg017/sqlite-vec/site/guides/binary-quant.md

 per element.
 For 1 million vectors, that would be just `1MB`, a 32x reduction!

 Though keep in mind, you're bound to lose a lot quality when reducing 32 bits of information to 1 bit.
-[Over-sampling and re-scoring](#re-scoring) will help a lot.
+[Oversampling and re-scoring](#re-scoring) will help a lot.

-The main goal of BQ is to dramatically reduce the size of your vector index, resulting in faster searches and less resources.
+The main goal of BQ is to dramatically reduce the size of your vector index, resulting in faster searches with less resources.
 This is especially useful in `sqlite-vec`, which is (currently) brute-force only and meant to run on small devices.
-BQ is an easy low-cost method to make larger vector datasets easy to manage.
+BQ is an easy low-cost method to make larger vector datasets easier to manage.

 ## Binary Quantization `sqlite-vec`